isaacwashere/vuex-todo-app/README.md

 # Basic Todo App

-This is a basic, single page, todo app using VueX.
+This is a very simple, single component, todo app using VueJS.
 The app supports the creation of a Todo item and the ability to delete a todo as well as mark it complete.

 ## How to Run